microsoft/coyote/docs/_learn/tutorials/raft-mocking.md

 the test doesn't just test the same happy paths over and over (like a stress test does) but instead it is more likely to find one bad path where a bug is hiding.

-You can now play with other test parameters like `--graph` to see a [DGML Graph](https://en.wikipedia.org/wiki/DGML) of all the messages sent during the test.
+You can now play with other test parameters like `--graph` to see a [DGML diagram](/coyote/learn/tools/dgml) of all the messages sent during the test.
 You can browse these graphs using Visual Studio.
-See [Dgml Editor setup](/coyote/learn/get-started/install).

 ## Design